Salesforce Objects

 - Allow Reports: If you tick this checkbox, then only these objects will be available to make Salesforce reports.

-- Allow Activities: If you tick this checkbox, then you will be able to make activities on this object.
+- Allow Activities: If you tick this checkbox, you can make activities on this object.

-- Track Field History: When you tick this checkbox, then you will be able to merely track the fields.
+- Track Field History: When you tick this checkbox, you will be able to merely track the fields.
 You will be able to track up to 20 fields for a single object.

 Now, you have the following deployment modes: